Haris-Ahmed98/Haris-Ahmed98/README.md

 - 👋 Hi, I’m @Haris-Ahmed98
-- 👀 I’m mobile, web developer and data scientist
+- 👀 I’m mobile, web developer and data analyst
 - 💞️ I’m looking to collaborate with other specialist in this field